openshift/training/beta-3-setup.md

 You will see the following:

+    imageStreams/ruby-20-rhel7
+    imageStreams/nodejs-010-rhel7
+    imageStreams/perl-516-rhel7
+    imageStreams/python-33-rhel7
+    imageStreams/mysql-55-rhel7
+    imageStreams/postgresql-92-rhel7
+    imageStreams/mongodb-24-rhel7
+    imageStreams/eap-openshift
+    imageStreams/tomcat7-openshift
+    imageStreams/tomcat8-openshift
     imageStreams/ruby-20-centos7
     imageStreams/nodejs-010-centos7
     imageStreams/perl-516-centos7
     imageStreams/python-33-centos7
     imageStreams/wildfly-8-centos

 What is the `openshift` project where we added these builders?
 This is a special project that can contain various elements that should be available to all users of the OpenShift environment.
-There's not a whole lot for the user to do with these right now, so we'll go to the web console to create our "application".
+You may notice that some streams have `rhel` in the name and others have `centos`.
+These streams could technically come from anywhere but it's important to know that the supported ImageStreams come from the official Red Hat registry and the CentOS community ImageStreams are currently hosted on the DockerHub.
+Feel free to look around `image-streams.json` for more details.
+It's entirely expected that companies will have their own internal image streams as well.
+That said, let's go move over to the web console to create our "application".

 ### Adding Code Via the Web Console
 If you go to the web console and then select the "Sinatra Example" project,